ESPA in the News

 A report from the Modern Ghana website about two meetings in Kenya that brought ESPA researchers together with stakeholders and policymakers from across East Africa.
 Africasti.com also covered the meeting.

-A Thomson Reuters Foundation piece on community-run Mangrove conservation in Kenya talks about the Mikoko Pamoja PES scheme which was established by ESPA project Swahili Seas.
+A Thomson Reuters Foundation piece on community-run Mangrove conservation in Kenya talks about the Mikoko Pamoja Payment for Ecosystem Services scheme which was established by ESPA project Swahili Seas.
 The article also mentions the project's mangrove mapping work.

 As a new round of bird flu hits China, 'panic slowly' is the advice from Delia Grace, zoonoses expert with the Drivers of Disease Consortium.
 An article from ILRI news.